algo¶

 - Args:

-forecasts: DataFrame with forecast data by_category: If True, compute rankings per category stream_every: If > 0, compute rankings at time intervals spread_market_even: If True, spread budget evenly across markets num_money_per_round: Amount to bet per round normalize_by_round: If True, downweight by number of rounds per (forecaster, event_ticker) bootstrap_config: Optional config for bootstrap CI estimation add_individualized_baselines: If True, create “{forecaster}-market-baseline” entries for each
+forecasts: DataFrame with forecast data by_category: If True, compute rankings per category stream_every: If > 0, compute rankings at time intervals spread_market_even: If True, spread budget evenly across markets num_money_per_round: Amount to bet per round normalize_by_round: If True, downweight by number of rounds per (forecaster, event_ticker) bootstrap_config: Optional config for bootstrap CI estimation resample_level: Granularity for bootstrap resampling. “market” resamples individual markets

 forecaster by filtering market-baseline scores to their participated (event_ticker, round).
 Requires ‘market-baseline’ forecaster to be present.